conda-forge/conda-forge.github.io/README.md

 4. Make and commit your changes.
 5. Submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to the main repository proposing your changes.

-**Note: "All changes must be made in the `/src` folder and NOT in the `/docs` folder.
-Html files in the ./docs folder are auto generated "**

 ## conda-forge dev meetings

 Our documentation contains a section with [minutes from previous dev meetings]([https://conda-forge.org/docs/minutes/00_intro.html]).
 These meetings occur every two weeks on Wednesday from 17:00-18:00 UTC.